src-d/go-git/README.md

 *go-git* aims to reach the completeness of [libgit2](https://libgit2.github.com/) or [jgit](http://www.eclipse.org/jgit/), nowadays covers the **majority** of the plumbing **read operations** and **some** of the main **write operations**, but lacks of the main porcelain operations such as merges.

-**highly extensible**, we have been following the open/close principle in its design to facilitate extensions, mainly focusing the efforts on the persistence of the objects.
+It is **highly extensible**, we have been following the open/close principle in its design to facilitate extensions, mainly focusing the efforts on the persistence of the objects.

-### ... but this is production ready?
+### ... is this production ready?

-The master branch, represents the `v4` of the library, currently actively development, which is planned to be released in early 2017.
+The master branch represents the `v4` of the library, it is currently under active development and is planned to be released in early 2017.

-If you are looking for a production ready version, please take a look to the [`v3`](https://github.com/src-d/go-git/tree/v3) which is being use in production at [source{d}](http://sourced.tech) since August 2015 to analyze all GitHub public repositories (i.e. 16M of repositories).
+If you are looking for a production ready version, please take a look to the [`v3`](https://github.com/src-d/go-git/tree/v3) which is being used in production at [source{d}](http://sourced.tech) since August 2015 to analyze all GitHub public repositories (i.e. 16M repositories).

- We recommend use the `v4` to develop new projects, since it include a lot of new functionality and with a more git idiomatic API.
+We recommend the use of `v4` to develop new projects since it includes much new functionality and provides a more *idiomatic git* API

 Installation
 ------------